python-lml/lml/docs/source/lml_tutorial.rst

            print("I do not know how to cook " + food_name)

-The main functions in a similiar way as the all-in-one code: it takes the first argument as food and pass it to an instance of CuisineManager, which returns a Chef that "make" the food.
+The main functions in a similar way as the all-in-one code: it takes the first argument as food and pass it to an instance of CuisineManager, which returns a Chef that "make" the food.
 NoChefException is raised when a chef is not found.